JJBIoxxer/Rohook/README.md

 #### .setURL(url)

-> Sets the title of the embed.
+> Sets the URL of the embed.
 >
 > | Parameter | Type                                       | Description |
 > | :-------: | :----------------------------------------: | :---------: |